scala/scala-collection-compat/README.md

 ## Migration rules

 The migration rules use scalafix.
-Please see the [official installation instructions](https://scalacenter.github.io/scalafix/docs/users/installation.html) and, in particular, check that your full Scala version is supported (ex 2.12.16).
+Please see the [official installation instructions](https://scalacenter.github.io/scalafix/docs/users/installation.html) if you are using an old version of sbt (<1.3) or in case the commands below do not work.

 ```scala
 // project/plugins.sbt